Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Introduction

 \section{Introduction}

-Pre-trained Language Models (PLMs) have shown dominant performances on various natural language processing (NLP) tasks~\citep{Han2021PreTrainedMP,qiu2020pre}.
-After pre-training huge parameters on massive data, a PLM can effectively adapt to diverse downstream NLP tasks with small-scale data compared to its model scale, through full-parameter fine-tuning or even parameter-efficient tuning methods~\citep{lester2021power,houlsby2019parameter}.
+Pre-trained language models (PLMs) have shown dominant performances on various natural language processing (NLP) tasks~\citep{Han2021PreTrainedMP,min2021recent}.
+After pre-training huge parameters on massive data, a PLM can effectively adapt to diverse downstream NLP tasks with small-scale data through full-parameter fine-tuning or parameter-efficient tuning methods~\citep{lester2021power,houlsby2019parameter}.
 Nevertheless, the mechanisms behind such adaptations remain unclear.
-How can PLMs learn universal representations through task-irrelevant pre-training objectives and easily adapt to different NLP tasks differing a lot?
-Trying to understand how could PLMs universally perform adaptation at a small cost, in this paper, we hypothesize that the optimization problems of PLM adaptations to various downstream tasks can be reparameterized as optimizing only a few free parameters in the same low-dimensional parameter subspace, which we call \textit{intrinsic task subspace} (Figure~\ref{fig:ipt}).
+Why can PLMs learn universal representations through task-irrelevant pre-training objectives and easily adapt to diverse NLP tasks differing a lot?
+Towards answering this question, in this paper, we hypothesize that the adaptations of PLMs to various downstream tasks can be reparameterized as optimizing only a few free parameters in a unified low-dimensional parameter subspace, which we call \textit{intrinsic task subspace} (Figure~\ref{fig:ipt}).

-Specifically, the adaptation here is to optimize the tunable \textit{adaptive parameters} so that a PLM could adapt to a certain downstream task, which is typically a very high-dimensional optimization problem.
-For instance, in conventional fine-tuning, the adaptive parameters are all the PLM parameters and the classification heads, which are more than hundreds of millions.
+Specifically, during adaptation to a certain downstream task, PLMs optimize the tunable \textit{adaptive parameters}.
+This is typically a high-dimensional optimization problem.
+For instance, in conventional fine-tuning, the adaptive parameters are all the PLM parameters, which may exceed hundreds of millions.
 However, \citet{aghajanyan-etal-2021-intrinsic} show that the adaptation to a single task of a PLM can be reparameterized into only optimizing hundreds of free parameters in a low-dimensional subspace and then randomly projecting the tuned parameters back into the full parameter space.
-This motivates our hypothesis that adaptations to multiple tasks can be reparameterized into optimizations in the same low-dimensional intrinsic task subspace.
-If this hypothesis holds, the existence of task-specific optimization subspaces explains the universality of PLMs and the low dimensionality explains why the adaptations can be done with relatively small-scale data.
-From this perspective, the PLMs serve as general \textit{compression frameworks}, which compress the learning complexities of various tasks from very high dimensionalities to low dimensionalities.
+This motivates our hypothesis that adaptations to multiple tasks can be reparameterized into optimizations in \textbf{a unified} low-dimensional intrinsic task subspace.
+If this hypothesis holds, then (1) the existence of a common task reparameterization subspace explains the universality of PLMs and (2) the low dimensionality explains why the adaptations can be done with relatively small-scale data.
+From this perspective, the PLMs serve as general \textit{compression frameworks}, which compress the learning complexity of various tasks from very high dimensionalities to low dimensionalities.